india-smiles/twitter-seach/README.md

 3. Run tw_basic_13july_final.py.
 This programme wil ask you to input the search term you want to learn more about, then print out the total number of tweets, a couple of tweets and the details of the most popular tweet.
 The outputs are printed in the console.

+4. Run tw_word_13july_final.py.
+This programme will ask you to input the search term you want to learn more about, then direct you to open a HTM file it has just created.
+This will generate a D3 word cloud, where upto 100 words are shown with sizes corresponding to how often they are used in tweets

 ### The current output of the index is:
 - Tweet: Text, Posted_At, Retweets, URL (_often inaccurate_), Sentiment (Scale from Negative = -100 to Positive = +100; found using Textblob)